Genetics in Reproductive Care

 Pathophysiology

 Genetic traits and disease risk are transmitted through chromosomes and genes inherited from each parent.
+Genes encode protein functions, so sequence or location changes can alter phenotype and disease risk.
 Errors in chromosome replication or segregation can produce abnormal chromosome number (for example aneuploidy from nondisjunction) or structural abnormalities (deletion, duplication, inversion, and translocation).
 These changes can be balanced or unbalanced, with unbalanced changes more likely to produce significant phenotypic effects.
+Many chromosomal abnormalities are not inherited and instead arise during gamete formation or early embryonic cell division.

 Classification